deluge-torrent/deluge/docs/source/devguide/tutorials/01-setup.md

     source .venv/bin/activate

-Deluge will be installed by tox in _develop_ mode which creates links back to source code so that changes will be reflected immediately without repeated installation.
+Deluge will be installed by Tox in _develop_ mode which creates links back to source code so that changes will be reflected immediately without repeated installation.
 Check it is installed with: